Bluedot-Innovation/documentation/docs/Point SDK/Android/Push Notifications.md

 | Firebase Cloud Messaging | `com.google.firebase:firebase-messaging:25.0.1` |
 | Core Point SDK | `au.com.bluedot:pointsdk:18.0.0` |

+> Using non-compatible versions of the Firebase dependencies may lead to runtime crashes or unexpected behaviour.

 ## Prerequisites

 Configure Android Push Notifications credentials and campaign in Canvas.